Mexican Carrots Side Dish (Roasted Elote Style)

 Did you try these Mexican Roasted Carrots?

-If you loved this Mexican carrots side dish I would appreciate it so much if you would give this recipe a star review!
+If you loved this Mexican carrot recipe, I would appreciate it so much if you would leave a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 For more great Platings and Pairings recipes, be sure to follow me on InstagramTikTokPinterest and Facebook.